crazyyy/wp-framework/wordpress/wp-content/plugins/fast-velocity-minify/readme.txt

 = How can I exclude certain assets by wildcard? =

-By default, each line on the ignore list will try to match a substring against all css or js urls, for example: `//yoursite.com/wp-content/plugins/some-plugin/js/` will ignore all files inside that directory.
+Each line on the ignore list will try to match a substring against all CSS or JS files, for example: `//yoursite.com/wp-content/plugins/some-plugin/js/` will ignore all files inside that directory.
 You can also shorten the url like `/some-plugin/js/` and then it will match any css or js url that has `/some-plugin/js/` on the path.
 Obviously, doing `/js/` would match any files inside any "/js/" directory and in any location, so to avoid unexpected situations please always use the longest, most specific path you can use.

 ...

 = Why is the ignore list not working? =

-The ignore list is working but you need to remove query vars from static urls (ex: ?ver=) and use partial (see wildcard help above) and use relative urls only.
+The ignore list may be working, just try to use partial paths (see wildcard help above) and use relative urls only without any query vars.

 ...

-= Why are there several or a lot's of js and css files listed on the status page? =
+= Why are there several or lot's of JS and CSS files listed on the status page, or why the cache directory takes so much space? =

+Well, some sites and themes have a combined CSS size above 1+ MB, so when you have 200 files, that's 200+ MB.
-Those files are created whenever a new set of javascript or css files are found on your front end and it's due to your plugins and themes needing different js and css files per page, post, category, tag, homepage or even custom post types.
-If you always load the exact same css and javascript in every page on your site, you won't see as many files.
-Likewise, if you have some dynamic url for css or js that always changes in each pageview, you should add it to the ignore list.
+Different pages may need different JS and CSS files per page, post, category, tag, homepage or even custom post types, but if the requirements never change and you always load the exact same files on every page, you won't see as many files.
+Likewise, if you have some dynamic url for CSS or JS that always changes in each pageview (the query var for example), you must add it to the ignore list (else it will generate a new cache file every pageview).

 ...

-= Can I update other plugins and themes? =
+= Can I update plugins and themes? =

-Yes, but it's recommended that you purge the cached files (from the plugin status page) in order for the merging and minification cache files to be regenerated.
-The plugin will try to automatically purge some popular cache plugins.
-We still recommend, however, that you purge all caches on your cache plugin (whatever you use) "after" purging Fast Velocity Minify cache.
+Yes, but it's recommended that you purge the cache (from the plugin status page) in order for the merging and minification cache files to be regenerated and for you to be sure the updates went smoothly.
+The plugin will also try to automatically purge some popular cache plugins, however we still recommend that you purge all caches on your cache plugin / server (whatever you use) "after" purging Fast Velocity Minify cache.

 ...

 = Is it compatible with other caching plugins? =

+You must disable any features on your theme or cache plugins, that perform minification of css, html and js.
 The plugin will try to automatically purge several popular cache plugins, however we still recommend you to purge all caches (on whatever you use) if you also  manually purge the cache on the plugin settings for some reason.
 The automatic purge is active for the following plugins and hosting: W3 Total Cache, WP Supercache, WP Rocket, Wp Fastest Cache, Cachify, Comet Cache, Zen Cache, LiteSpeed Cache, SG Optimizer, Godaddy Managed WordPress Hosting and WP Engine